Hiking The Beehive Loop Trail In Acadia National Park

 As we were waiting with the scout, he was telling us that we were the fourth rescue call this week, and all the other rescues required the team to carry out the injured hikers.
 Out of the three other hikers, the smallest was 300 lbs, so the rescue team was quite happy to hear that my niece weighed only 95 lbs!
 It was the middle of July, it was hot, and things happen while hiking.
 The amazing team carried her back down the mountain to safety.
 This whole search and rescue experience took about 5 hours from when she hurt her ankle to when we returned to our vehicle.
 She healed up just fine with time.
 It did put a damper on the rest of our hiking trip since a bum ankle and crutches weren’t exactly mountain-ready.

-The Beehive Acadia
+Final Thoughts On The Beehive Acadia

 Friendly Reminder To Support Search & Rescue Groups!!!